HL7/cql/input/pages/03-developersguide.md

 #### Fluent Functions

-> Fluent functions was introduced in CQL 1.5, and are trial-use.
+> Fluent functions were introduced in CQL 1.5, and are trial-use.
 {: .note-info}
 Functions can be defined as _fluent_ by including the <span class="kw">fluent</span> keyword as part of the function definition: